Skip to main content

 The Morbihan island of Houat

-5 km long and 1.5 km wide, the island of Houat off the coast of Quiberon is located in the south of Morbihan.
-You'll love it from the moment you arrive at Saint-Gildas, a small fishing port with colorful boats and piled-up traps.
-Houat is a peaceful, picturesque destination, ideal for a day's stopover or a short break.
+Measuring 5 km long by 1.5 km wide, the island of Houat, off the coast of Quiberon, is located in southern Morbihan.
+You’ll be charmed the moment you arrive at the port of Saint-Gildas, a small fishing village with its colorful boats and stacked fishing traps.
+Houat is a peaceful and picturesque destination, ideal for a day trip or a short stay.

 View the island map

-Take a day trip to one of the wildest islands in southern Brittany.
-The island can be reached by boat from a number of ports in Morbihan, including Quiberon (one-way or round-trip all year round, 40-minute crossing), as well as from Locmariaquer, La Trinité-sur-Mer, Vannes and Port-Navalo in season.
-The crossing takes around 45 minutes to 1 hour, depending on the port of departure.
-It's advisable to book your tickets in advance, especially in high season.
+Take a day trip to one of southern Brittany’s most unspoiled islands.
+The island is accessible by boat from several ports in Morbihan, notably Quiberon (one-way or round-trip, year-round, 40-minute crossing), as well as from Locmariaquer, La Trinité-sur-Mer, Vannes, and Port-Navalo during the season.
+The crossing takes about 45 minutes to 1 hour, depending on the departure port.
+We recommend booking your tickets in advance, especially during peak season.

-Reservations can be made online or in our reception offices.
-Don't hesitate to contact us for more information: shipping company, pier, parking...
-You can also book a sea trip with a skipper to take to the open sea and discover the island in a different way.
+Reservations can be made online or at our visitor centers.
+Feel free to contact us for more information: ferry company, pier, parking, etc. You can also book a boat trip with a skipper to set sail and explore the island in a different way.

-Don't hesitate to consult the guide to sustainable mobility produced by the Association des îles du Ponant to help you organize your stay on Houat on foot or by bike.
+Feel free to consult the sustainable transportation guide produced by the Association des Îles du Ponant to plan your stay on Houat on foot or by bike.

 Houat